jbcoe/value_types/DRAFT_COROLLARY.md

 ## Introduction
-New vocabulary types `indirect` and `polymorphic` for composite class design are proposed in [P3019].
+New vocabulary types `indirect` and `polymorphic` for composite class design are proposed in [P3019R6].
 Based on recommendations from LEWG, we follow up this work by adding support for converting construction, initializer-list construction and converting assignment to `indirect` and  `polymorphic`.
 These additions are the focus of this corollary proposal.
-Please refer to [P3019] for details on `indirect' and `polymorphic`.
+Please refer to [P3019R6] for details on `indirect` and `polymorphic`.

 ## Additional constructors